Shopify and Real-Time Currency Exchange

 The Profiteer App is meant to expose profit or margins on a sale by subtracting the cost price of goods sold from the selling price of the goods sold.
 A common business issue faced by many merchants is the effect currency exchange rates may have on their sales.
 A shop located in Canada may sell products to Canadians in Canadian currency, but the products sold may have been purchased and imported from the United States.
 Many merchants probably source their products from the United States, and it is considered to be one of the standard currencies by which most others are measured.

-Currency Exchange and Profiteer App
+Currency Exchange and Profiteer App Direct link to this section

 The App has a preferences page that allows the merchant to turn on or off currency exchange tracking for sales.
 When currency exchange is turned on, the merchant has been prompted to select the currency they wish to make their sales in.
 We could just use the setting from Shopify but for the time being, the selection of the country to use is available from a country list dropdown.
 A shop selling goods in Brazilian Reals would select Brazil, and swith the selector to ON, before hitting the Save Currency Setting button.